 Employment opportunities will continue to increase for those who provide and market an expanding array of food, forest, and veterinary medical consumer products to a growing world population.
-Demand for food and fiber will increase because of the growth in world population and the demand for U.S. agricultural exports as developing nations improve their economics and personal incomes.
-Plant scientists are using new avenues of research in biotechnology to develop plants and food crops that require less fertilizer, fewer pesticides and herbicides and even less water for growth.
+Demand for food and fiber will increase because of the growth in world populations and the demand for U.S. agricultural exports as developing nations improve their economics and personal incomes.
+Plant scientists are using new avenues of research in biotechnology to develop plants and food crops that require less fertilizer, fewer pesticides and herbicides, and even less water for growth.

 |Plant Breeder||Fisheries Manager|